Masuwe SEZ

 Introductions

-Considering Masuwe Special Economic Zone?
+Considering Masuwe SEZ?

 Tell us your sector, footprint and timeline.
 We introduce qualified companies to the zone team directly.